prayfran29/Video_Host/README.md

-# Video Host - Streaming Platform
+# Majin Video Streams - Streaming Platform

 A comprehensive video hosting and streaming platform with TV compatibility and progressive streaming support.